Learning Walks: A guide for school leaders

 Learning walk template

-• Are there any samples of student work displayed in the classroom?
+• Are examples of student work prominently displayed?

-• Were the students engaged in the learning process?
+• What activities were students engaged in during the lesson?

 Focus on school improvement